 "Glitter and Be Gay", Carnegie Hall.
 Accompanied by Warren Jones

-There's a lot of teachers out there...
+There are a lot of teachers out there...

 which makes it really hard to decide who would be the best fit for you and your goals.
 So here's my deal - I try to minimize the intimidating nature of voice lessons, and jump into what interests you.
 I have a Masters of Music in Opera and a B.S. in Music Education, so I aim to combine vocal technique with my understanding of how and when people are able to truly learn; a safe, fun, exploratory environment. jump to contact form